Varèse Sarabande: Soundtrack Listeners Communications (SLCS)

 From 1990 through 1997, Varèse Sarabande licensed their releases vintage and current to Soundtrack Listeners Communications (SLCS for short) in Japan through this label run by Yashiro Wada.
 The label specialized in releasing soundtracks that have never been on CD before as well as reissuing out-of-print titles that were on CD as well LP that has been in demand by collectors.
 They had a special limited edition Club called SLCS Club which was somewhat similar to Varese's US club that issued soundtracks from other labels such as RCA/Victor and many others as limited editions but were not numbered like Varese's were at the time.
 Yet, only up to 1000 copies were produced which included John Williams's "Space Camp", Henry Mancini's "Return of The Pink Panther" and "Two For The Road" and Dave Grusin's "Three Days of The Condor."
 Many came with an OBI Strip, a paper that wrapped around the side of the CD case containing information on the release in Japanese with the title and date of release as well as the price in Japanese Yen currency.
 These strips are very popular amongst soundtrack collectors and particular, their older releases.
 Most titles contained a fold out booklet or a regular sized booklet with liner notes in Japanese pertaining to the title and the composer.

 Their versions of Varese's releases utilized the US poster artwork as well much improved artwork in a lot of cases to distinguish themselves from their US counterparts.
 However, the music was identical to that of the original US releases and were never expanded in any way unless Varese themselves expanded the title.
 They also released soundtracks from Varese's LP catalogue that were exclusive for the Japanese market which included Joseph LoDuca's "Evil Dead/Evil Dead 2", John Harrison's "Creepshow" and David Mansfield's " Year of the Dragon".
 They also produced a compilation set dedicated to Oscar Winner Jerry Goldsmith called "Jerry's Recall" amongst these special releases not available in the US.

-These releases were made available through imports here in the US for double the price of a regular US priced disc averaging from thirty to forty dollars per disc for a single disc release.
-Much more for multi-disc sets.
+These releases were made available through imports in the US for double the price of a regular US priced disc averaging from thirty to forty dollars per disc for a single disc release, and much more for multi-disc sets.

 The label ceased operations in 1997.